robert17/iotf-rtd/docs/device_mgmt/operations/firmware_actions.rst

 The firmware level currently known to be on a given device is stored in the ``deviceInfo.fwVersion`` attribute.
 The ``mgmt.firmware`` attributes are used to perform a firmware update and observe its status.

+.. important:: The managed device must support observation of the ``mgmt.firmware`` attribute in order to support firmware actions.

 The firmware update process is separated into two distinct actions, Downloading Firmware, and Updating Firmware.
 The status of each of these actions is stored in a separate attribute on the device.
 The ``mgmt.firmware.state`` attribute describes the status of the firmware download.
 The possible values for ``mgmt.firmware.state`` are: